-Select and confirm symbol (3), (Figure 4-186) to reset all power units to characteristic Curve 1.
+Select and confirm symbol (3) to reset all power units to characteristic curve 1.

-There are five characteristic curves: 1 to 5.
+There are five characteristic curves:

-The higher the number of the characteristic curve, (1 to 5), (Figure 4-187), the further the control lever must be moved to get a clear increase in speed.
+The higher the number of the characteristic curve (1) to (5), (Figure 4-176) the further the control lever must be moved to get a clear increase in speed.

-With characteristic Curve 5, you can work particularly sensitively with the control lever.
+With characteristic curve (5), you can work particularly sensitively with the control lever.

-When default characteristic curves are not used, the icon shown in (Figure 4-188) will be shown in the left margin of the operating display (ODM).
+When default characteristic curves are not used, the icon shown in (Figure 4-177) will be shown in the left margin of the operating display (ODM).